c0c0n3/odoo.box/docs/nix-code-overview.md

   to get a running system, except for the Odoo DB and file store, in source control.
 - [Swap File][swap].
 Enables swapping on a swap file.
+- [Backup][backup].
+Automatic backups of the Odoo DB and file store.

 ### Nodes